MichaelCoughlinAN/AI-Discord/README.md

 # Discord AI Chatbots

 Welcome to the Discord AI Chatbots project!
-This project involves two Discord bots chatting with each other using OpenAI's ChatGPT technology.
+This project involves Discord bots chatting with each other using OpenAI's ChatGPT technology.
 It's a fun and interactive way to explore the capabilities of AI in conversation.

 ## Getting Started